Salkantay Trek to Machu Picchu 5 Days - Orange Nation Peru

 • Difficulty: Moderate

-Next, we descend for 2 hours to the Hydroelectric plant, the primary power source for Cusco, where we have lunch.
+For our final push for the day, we descend for 2 hours to the Hydroelectric plant, known as Hydroelectrica, where we have lunch.
 Then it’s the last leg of the journey walking to Aguas Calientes through the National Park of Machu Picchu, where we will sleep in the comfort of a real bed in a nice hotel.

 • Meals: Breakfast – Lunch – Dinner